jrullan/micropython_neotimer/README.md

 ### A) Start-Stop-Restart Timer -

-You can start, stop and restart the timer until done.
+You can start, stop and restart the timer.
+Once started it will count towards the initialization time.
+You can check if it finished counting by calling `finished()`.

-start()   will reset the time (counting time) and set started and waiting true.
+* `start()`   will reset the time (counting time) and set started and waiting true.

-stop()    will set started and waiting false.
+* `stop()`    will set started and waiting false.
 It will also return the elapsed milliseconds since it was started

+* `finished()`   will return True if the timer reached the initialization time.

-restart() will set the timer to started and waiting but will not reset the time.
+* `restart()` will set the timer to started and waiting but will not reset the time.

  ```python
 myTimer = Neotimer(200) #<-------- Initializes a 200ms timer